Classical Mechanics and Beyond

 Dx = (14.8548 mm/s)

-The Eiffel Tower has a long history of being linked with the study of
+The Eiffel Tower has long been linked with the study of

 air resistance, starting in 1903 with the experiments of